clendson-goncalves/real-state/README.md

 - **Save Favorites**: Save properties to your favorites list for quick access
 - **Responsive Design**: Optimized for all device sizes from mobile to desktop

+## Additional Features

+- **Icons**: Added icons for following fields: Beds, Baths, Parking, SQFT, Year Built, and the Search button.
+- **Saved Properties**: Added a "Saved Properties" button that opens a modal displaying the saved properties.
+- **Within the Card Component**:
+    - The property image is now displayed as a link to the property details page.
+    - A button has been added to save the property.
+- **Within the Contact Form**: Implemented additional field validations according to requested rules (all fields should not be empty):
+    - Full Name: Must be at least 3 characters.
+    - Phone Number: Must contain at least 8 digits.
+    - Comments: Must be at least 10 characters.

 ## Tech Stack

 - **Framework**: [Next.js 15](https://nextjs.org/)